ncatlab/nlab-content/pages/1/1/5/4/24511/content.md

 ## Idea

-The notion of algebra modality is used to define [[differential categories]].
+The notion of algebra modality is used to define [[differential categories|codifferential categories]].
 However, it could be use in other types of [[doctrines|categorical doctrines]].

 ## Definition